 One of my favorite tricks for making dinner prep easier is the build-your-own dinner night.
 I find that these meals are a great way to keep family dinners going, especially during the busiest times.
-Here’s what these simple, fun meals looks like in my house.
+They are also a great way to get your kids to try new foods!
+Here’s what these simple, fun meals look like in my house.

 I don’t know about you, but my time is feeling crunched these days.
-Between everyday life, preparing for the holidays, attending events and parties, and trying to make the season meaningful for my kids, I am feeling kind of tapped out.
+Between running a business, parenting, serving on volunteer committees, and keeping a household running, I’m feeling kind of tapped out.

 At busy times like these, making the time to slow down and reconnect around the dinner table is even more important, but can also be challenging to fit in.
 This is when I pull out one of my favorite tricks for making dinner prep easier: the build-your-own dinner.

-Whether it’s build-your-own bean and rice bowls, tacos/burritos/quesadillas, salads, or sandwiches, these build-your-own nights are always a big hit in my house and can be thrown together surprisingly quickly, which is especially helpful during busy times.
+Whether it’s build-your-own bean and rice bowls, tacos/burritos/quesadillas, salads, baked potatoes, or sandwiches, these nights are always a big hit in my house and can be thrown together surprisingly quickly, which is especially helpful during busy times.